The Car Connection Hyundai Kona Overview

 A 1.6-liter turbo-4 puts out 175 hp and 196 lb-ft of torque.
 This familiar powertrain, found in the Elantra, pairs with a 7-speed dual-clutch automatic.
 Top speed is a claimed 131 mph, 0-60 mph an estimated 7.7 seconds.

 Other markets with see a 1.0-liter turbo-4 and a 1.6-liter turbodiesel.
-A battery-electric Kona is coming with a 200-mile range.
+A battery-electric Kona has been introduced; it has a 258-mile range.

 A three-mode drive selector changes power delivery and shift timing through a range of economy, normal, and sport modes.